There are many types of degree including...

 - combined subjects, such as biology and chemistry or German and law

-Many can be done on either a part-time or full-time basis.
+Many can be studied on either a part-time or full-time basis.
 They usually take three or four years of full-time study to complete - up to six years part-time.

 Institutions set their own entry requirements but qualifications at level 3 or evidence of recent study is usually required, such as an access course.
 Specific degrees are needed for some professions such as dentistry, architecture or surveying.